Xamplez/Xamplez/README.md

 ### What's Xamplez.io out-of-the-box ?

-Xamplez.io is completely opensource, nothing hidden because we want people to contribute to it, to improve it and to fork it for their own needs.
-We would just like to try to keep a link from the core project to all its forks/instances to build a pure opensource knownledge cluster based on Gist.
+Xamplez.io is completely opensource, nothing hidden.
+We want people to contribute to it, to improve it & to fork it for their own needs.
+We'd just like to try to keep a link from the core project to all forks/instances (using Gist forking) to build a pure opensource knownledge cluster based on Gist.

+Xamplez.io provides out-of-the-box:

  * the famous **Lord of the Gist** which is the mandatory starting point containing 3 files by default:
     * `code` that can be renamed with your extension: for ex, `code.scala`